You may be able to find emergency accommodation in a hostel or nightshelter if you're single and homeless with nowhere to sleep tonight.

-The shelter will be supervised during the night usually by volunteer staff, who will be on hand to provide company and support.
+Shelters are supervised during the night, usually by volunteer staff who are available to provide company and support.
 The shelter staff may also be able to give you help with finding more permanent accommodation.
-You will have to leave early the next day after breakfast and take your belongings with you.
+You have to leave early the next day after breakfast and take your belongings with you.

 You may be able to find a nightshelter place yourself by phoning or turning up.

-You will usually be expected to share a dormitory or room.
-This will be with a person of the same sex.
+You are usually expected to share a dormitory or room.
+This is with a person of the same sex.

 Many nightshelters have rules about visitors and alcohol use.
 It is important these are followed.
 You may not be allowed to stay in future if you break the rules.

 You should have access to a support worker who you can talk to you about benefits, finding housing and who can contact other agencies on your behalf.

 Nightshelters are often run in church halls that are used for other activities in the day, so you have to go somewhere else during the day.
 You may be able to go to a local day centre to stay warm, dry and get something to eat.

 Emergency hostels for single homeless people provide purpose-built accommodation where you can stay for a short time.

 Some emergency hostels only provide accommodation for women, young people or those who have been sleeping on the streets for a long time.

 You may get your own bedroom in some hostels, but in most you have to share a room with someone of the same sex.
 You also have to share kitchen and bathroom facilities.